Oseguera12/network-plus-n10-009/README.md

 # CompTIA Network+ (n10-009) Certification Study Guide

+## Disclaimer
+The information provided in this repository is for educational purposes only and does not guarantee certification success.
+This guide is a condensed version of various study materials and resources I have used while preparing for the exam.
+It is recommended to use this guide in conjunction with official CompTIA resources and other study materials.

+Other Resources:
+- [CompTIA Network+ Exam Objectives](https://www.comptia.org/certifications/network-plus) (Refer to this often while studying)
+- [Professor Messer's Network+ Course](https://www.professormesser.com/network-plus/n10-009/n10-009-course-index/) (Free Youtube Study Playlist is Highly Recommended)
+- [Dios Academy Network+ Course](https://www.diontraining.com/network-plus) (Paid course but free with Gale Udemy subscription)

+**GALE UDEMY SUBSCRIPTION**: Some libraries offer free access to Udemy courses and more with a library card.
+Check your local library's website for details.

 ## Test Details
 Number of questions: Maximum of 90
 Types of questions: Multiple-choice and performance-based